nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [kubernetes-common-services](https://github.com/ManagedKube/kubernetes-common-services) These services help make it easier to manage your applications environment in Kubernetes
 * [**k8s-job-notify**](https://github.com/sukeesh/k8s-job-notify) Kubernetes Job/CronJob Notifier.
 This tool sends an alert to slack whenever there is a Kubernetes cronJob/Job failure/success.
 * [**kube-opex-analytics** 🌟🌟🌟🌟](https://github.com/rchakode/kube-opex-analytics) Kubernetes Cost Allocation and Capacity Planning Analytics Tool.
 Built-in hourly, daily, monthly reports - Prometheus exporter - Grafana dashboard.
+* [**kubeletctl**](https://github.com/cyberark/kubeletctl) is a command line tool that implement kubelet's API.
+Part of kubelet's API is documented but most of it is not.
+This tool covers all the documented and undocumented APIs.
+The full list of all kubelet's API can be view through the tool or this [API table](https://github.com/cyberark/kubeletctl/blob/master/API_TABLE.md).
+What can it do ?:
+    * Run any kubelet API call
+    * Scan for nodes with opened kubelet API
+    * Scan for containers with RCE
+    * Run a command on all the available containers by kubelet at the same time
+    * Get service account tokens from all available containers by kubelet
+    * Nice printing :)

 ## Demos
 * [kubernetesbyexample.com 🌟🌟🌟](http://kubernetesbyexample.com/)